aws-cloudformation/cloudformation-coverage-roadmap/README.md

 **Q: How can I request a feature be added to the roadmap?**

 A: We encourage you to open an issue, even if you’ve requested it before via other channels.
 All community-submitted issues will be reviewed by the roadmap maintainers.
 We’ve created a template to make it easy to open new issues.
-(Still to do)

 **Q: Can I "+1" existing issues?**